1. The Scriptures

-We believe that the Lord’s Supper is the commemoration of His death “till He come”, and should always be preceded by solemn self-examination.
+We believe that the Lord’s Supper is the commemoration of His death “till He come.”
 We believe that the Biblical order of the ordinances is first, baptism, then the Lord’s Supper, and that participants in the Lord’s Supper should be immersed believers and a member of a New Testament Church.

 Biblical References: Acts 8:36-39; John 3:23; Romans 6:3-5; Matt.
 3:16; Col. 2:12; I Cor.
 10:16, I Cor.
 11:20-28; Matt.
 28:18-20; Acts 2:41-42

 We believe that civil government is divinely appointed for the interests and good order of human society; that magistrates are to be prayed for, conscientiously honored and obeyed; except in those things opposed to the will of our Lord Jesus Christ Who is the only Lord of the conscience and the coming King of Kings.

 Biblical References: Romans 13:1-7; II Sam.
 23:3; Ex.
 18:21-22; Acts 23:5; Matt.
 22:21; Acts 5:29; 4:19-20; Dan.
 3:17-18